APC: Makinde Inciting Violence with ‘Wet e’ Remark, Not Mere Opposition Posturing

 *Utomi urges opposition to rescue Nigeria from ‘Ponzi Economics’

-*PDP Fires Back on Threat of violence, Says Tinubu, APC, Not Makinde Are to Blame
+*PDP fires back on threat of violence, says Tinubu, APC, not Makinde, to blame

 *Party’s faction condemns violent rhetoric, calls for peaceful political engagement